Pylons/pyramid/docs/narr/threadlocals.rst

 consulted by various :mod:`repoze.bfg` API functions.
-For example, the implementation of the :mod:`repoze.bfg.security` function named :func:`repoze.bfg.security.authenticated_userid` retrieves the thread local :term:`application registry` as a matter of course to find a :term:`authentication policy`.
+For example, the implementation of the :mod:`repoze.bfg.security` function named :func:`repoze.bfg.security.authenticated_userid` retrieves the thread local :term:`application registry` as a matter of course to find an :term:`authentication policy`.
 It uses the :func:`repoze.bfg.threadlocal.get_current_registry` function to retrieve the application registry, from which it looks up the